Old Catholic Church of the Netherlands: Reformation and Jansenism

 Forced into hiding as a result of the Protestant Reformation, the diocesan structures of the Catholic Church of the Netherlands were dissolved.
 The Holland Mission started when Pope Clement VIII erected the Apostolic Vicariate of Batavia in 1592.
-Eventually, the church obtained a comfortable enough status with the local authorities so as to allow it to practice Catholicism as long as this did not take place in public or semi-public buildings and areas.
-However, conflicts arose between Jesuit missionaries sent from Rome and the local clergy.
-This was augmented by an influx of Jansenist priests from France and Belgium.

 The Jesuits accused Archbishop Petrus Codde, apostolic vicar, of Jansenism.
 Pope Innocent XII appointed a commission of cardinals who started an investigation of Codde, ending in exoneration.
 In 1700, Codde was summoned to Rome and brought before a second commission appointed by Pope Clement XI.
 When Codde refused assent to the Formula of Submission for the Jansenists, Clement XI suspended Codde in 1701 and appointed a successor, Gerard Potcamp, as apostolic vicar.
-This decision was not popular among the Dutch clergy, who demanded the return of Codde.
-Codde returned to Utrecht in June 1703 and formally resigned—protesting the circumstances—in a pastoral letter of March 19, 1704.
-He died on December 18, 1710.